polkadot-js/api/docs/start/keyring.md

 # Keyring

-This section will give a quick introduction into the Keyring, including the addition of accounts, retrieving pairs and the use thereof for signing.
-Unlike the rest of the API, only  the core concepts will be covered with the most-used-functions. however, what is covered is enough for 99.9 of the use-cases ... or rather, that is the aim.
+This section will give a quick introduction into the Keyring, including the addition of accounts, retrieving pairs and the signing of any data.
+Unlike the rest of the API, only the core concepts will be covered with the most-used-functions.
+However, what is covered is enough for 99.9 of the use-cases ... or rather, that is the aim.

 ## Installation